vaeth/calc-extension/README.md

 - `cbrt` the cube root, that is `cbrt x = x ** (1/3)`
 - `abs` the absolute value
 - `sign` the signum (1, 0, or -1)
-- `floor` the value rounded down to its nearest integer
+- `floor` the value rounded down to an integer
-- `ceil` the value rounded up to its nearest integer
+- `ceil` the value rounded up to an integer
 - `trunc` the value rounded to the integer of smaller absolute value
 - `round` the value rounded to its nearest integer
-- `fround` the value rounded to the nearest 32 bit float
+- `fround` the value rounded to its nearest 32 bit float
 - `clz32` the number of leading zero bits in a 32 bit representation

 Furthermore, there are constants available: